 The SS Sapona was a German cargo ship that ran aground near Bimini in the Bahamas during a storm in 1926.
 The ship was carrying a load of coal and was on its way from Germany to Cuba when it hit a reef and began to take on water.
 The crew was able to evacuate, but the ship quickly sank.

-Today, the Sapona is a popular dive site, and its remains provide an eerie glimpse into the past.
+The Sapona is a popular dive site today, and its remains provide an eerie glimpse into the past.
 The ship’s hull is still largely intact, and the forward deck is covered in coral.
 You can swim through the hold, exploring the ship’s cargo of coal that has been turned into black diamonds by the sea.
 For many divers, the SS Sapona is a Bimini must-see.

 Relax on Radio Beach

 Bimini is known for its clear turquoise waters, white sand beaches, and abundance of marine life.
 It’s also a popular destination for scuba diving and snorkeling.
-Radio Beach is one of the most popular beaches on Bimini.
-It’s named after the radio tower that stands at the end of the beach.
+Radio Beach is one of the most popular beaches in Bimini.
+It’s named after the radio tower at the beach’s end.
 The tower was built in the early 1900s and was used to relay messages between ships at sea.
 Today, it’s a popular spot for sunset watching and picnicking.
-The beach is also a great place to swim, sunbathe, or simply relax in the shade of a palm tree.
+The beach is also a great place to swim, sunbathe, or relax in the shade of a palm tree.

 The easiest way to get there is by golf cart or taxi.
 The beach is not usually crowded, the water is clear blue, and there are tons of shells and sea glass.
 Grab a bite to eat or grab a cold drink from a restaurant and enjoy the day.